Middle power

-History and definition
+Definition

 No agreed standard method defines which states are middle powers, aside from the broad idea that middle powers are states that have a 'moderate' ability to influence the behaviour of other states, in contrast to small power, which have 'little' ability to influence.
 Some researchers use Gross National Product (GNP) statistics to draw lists of middle powers around the world.
 Economically, middle powers are generally those that are not considered too "big" or too "small", however that is defined.
 However, economy is not always the defining factor.
 Under the original sense of the term, a middle power was one that had some degree of influence globally, but did not dominate in any one area.
 However, this usage is not universal, and some define middle power to include nations that can be regarded as regional powers.

-According to academics at the University of Leicester and University of Nottingham:
+According to academics at the University of Leicester and University of Nottingham in 2001:

 Middle power status is usually identified in one of two ways.
 The traditional and most common way is to aggregate critical physical and material criteria to rank states according to their relative capabilities.
 Because countries' capabilities differ, they are categorized as superpowers (or great powers), middle powers or small powers.
 More recently, it is possible to discern a second method for identifying middle power status by focusing on behavioural attributes.
 This posits that middle powers can be distinguished from superpowers and smaller powers because of their foreign policy behaviour – middle powers carve out a niche for themselves by pursuing a narrow range and particular types of foreign policy interests.
 In this way middle powers are countries that use their relative diplomatic skills in the service of international peace and stability.

 According to Eduard Jordaan of Singapore Management University:

 All middle powers display foreign policy behaviour that stabilises and legitimises the global order, typically through multilateral and cooperative initiatives.
 However, emerging and traditional middle powers can be distinguished in terms of their mutually-influencing constitutive and behavioural differences.
 Constitutively, traditional middle powers are wealthy, stable, egalitarian, social democratic and not regionally influential.
 Behaviourally, they exhibit a weak and ambivalent regional orientation, constructing identities distinct from powerful states in their regions and offer appeasing concessions to pressures for global reform.
 Emerging middle powers by contrast are semi-peripheral, materially inegalitarian and recently democratised states that demonstrate much regional influence and self-association.
 Behaviourally, they opt for reformist and not radical global change, exhibit a strong regional orientation favouring regional integration but seek also to construct identities distinct from those of the weak states in their region.

 Another definition, by the Middle Powers Initiative (MPI), a program of the Global Security Institute, is that "middle power countries are politically and economically significant, internationally respected countries that have renounced the nuclear arms race, a standing that give them significant international credibility."
 Under this definition however, nuclear-armed states like India and Pakistan, and every state participant of the NATO nuclear sharing, would not be middle powers.